 Any misdemeanor conviction can also mean the court-mandated loss of Federal Financial Aid, the loss of the right to possess a firearm, loss of driving privileges, mandated community service, or suspension of license.
 In Georgia, you also run the risk of having your photo printed in the newspaper.

 Reliable Bail Bondsmen

 If you are looking for a bail bondsman who will work with you on financing at an expedited rate to help your loved one make bail fast, Double “O” Bonding is the bail bond team for you.
-We cater our misdemeanor bail services to Athens, GA and surrounding counties, 24/7.
+We cater our misdemeanor bail services to Jefferson, GA and surrounding counties, 24/7.
 Our agents understand the distress you’re in and the rush you may feel in getting your loved one released from jail fast.
 We will always do our best to work the system in your favor and get your defendant home where they belong.
 Call us today!